A Reader Asks: How long do I smoke a Polish sausage?

 If the sausage is heated much beyond that point, the fat in the meat will melt, and moisture will evaporate out, making the sausages less juicy.

 We heat these in the smoker sometimes to give them extra smoke flavor.
-Using a smoker temperature of 200˚ F, a rope of this sausage reaches 160 degrees in one - to - one and a half hours.
+Using a smoker temperature of 200˚ F, a rope of this sausage reaches 160 degrees in 60 to 90 minutes.